azorfus/roguelike/README.md

-This is a roguelike i created on 29/12/2020
+This is a roguelike i created on 30/12/2020

+The game only works on linux.

+If your terminal does not support color you can say no to the color option.

-run 'make' to compile the files and run 'rogue'
+run 'make' in the same directory as all the other files and run ./rogue

+Check out my youtube channnel => https://www.youtube.com/channel/UCufxSLDuIxbIFRshtAVNMPA